amber-lang/amber-docs/docs/0.6.0-alpha/advanced_syntax/type_system.md

 ### Empty Arrays

-An empty array creates a Generic array which later resolves to the type of the first key:
+An empty array creates a Generic array which later resolves to the type of the first element:

 ```ab
 let empty_ints: [Int] = []    // Type annotation required